3DOM-FBK/deep-image-matching/CONTRIBUTING.md

 2. Initialize the pre-commit hooks

-    Please initialize the pre-commit hooks, which will automatically run the flake8 linter (check for code errors) and formatting (with blakc) before each commit.
+    Please initialize the pre-commit hooks, which will automatically run black formatter before each commit.

     ```bash
     pre-commit install